United States v. Alvarez: Alvarez's statements

-In 2007, at a Three Valley Water District Board meeting in Claremont, California, new member Xavier Alvarez introduced himself by saying, "I'm a retired Marine of 25 years.
+In 2007, Xavier Alvarez was narrowly elected to a seat on the board of the Three Valley Water District in Claremont, California.
+When he attended his first meeting of the board on July 23, he introduced himself by saying, "I'm a retired Marine of 25 years.
 I retired in the year 2001.
 Back in 1987, I was awarded the Congressional Medal of Honor.
-I got wounded many times by the same guy."
+I got wounded many times by the same guy.
+I'm still around."